stardot/beebem-windows/README.txt

  BBC Model B IntegraB - OS12.ROM, IBOS.ROM, BASIC2.ROM, WDFS.ROM
  BBC Model B Plus     - B+MOS.ROM, BASIC2.ROM, WDFS.ROM
  Master 128           - MOS.ROM, TERMINAL.ROM, BASIC4.ROM, DFS.ROM

+The default set of ROMs configured for the Master 128 mode are MOS 3.20.
+The MOS 3.50 ROMs are also included.
+To use them rename the BeebFile/M128 directory to M128-MOS3.2 and rename the M128-MOS3.5 directory M128.

 Keyboard Mappings